tiagoavila/chip8_emulator_rust/README.md

 # CHIP-8 Emulator in Rust

 This project is a CHIP-8 emulator/interpreter written in Rust.
 CHIP-8 is a simple, interpreted programming language, originally developed in the 1970s, commonly used to teach emulation and low-level programming concepts.

+> **Inspired by**: This project was motivated by [Austin Henley's "Challenging projects every programmer should try"](https://austinhenley.com/blog/challengingprojects.html), which highlights text editor implementation as one of the most educational programming projects.
+Building a text editor from scratch teaches fundamental concepts about data structures, cursor behavior, and efficient text manipulation that every programmer should understand.

 ## Features
 - Accurate CHIP-8 instruction set implementation